Measuring Depth of Matroids

 \subsection{Depth parameters of matrices}

 In \Cref{sec:depths}, we have seen several definitions of depth measures that are based on a particular matrix representation of a matroid.
-Although these definitions look very similar to the other presented definitions (namely \Cref{def:eight-parameters}), their relation to the corresponding matroid-based definitions is not clear due to a different domain of the definition(s).
+Although these definitions appear analogous to the other presented definitions (namely \Cref{def:eight-parameters}), their relation to the corresponding matroid-based definitions is not clear due to a different domain of the definition(s).

-For instance, recall from \Cref{sec:recursivemeas} that it is not at all clear from the definition whether \Cref{def:csd-representable} is invariant on the choice of a matrix representation, that is, whether the represented contraction$^*$-depth $\csd(\veAm)$ is a property of the matrix representation $\ve A$ or of the matroid $M(\ve A)$.
+For instance, recall from \Cref{sec:recursivemeas} that it is not at all clear from the definition whether \Cref{def:csd-representable} is invariant on the choice of a matrix representation, that is, whether the represented c$^*$-depth $\csd(\veAm)$ is a property of the matrix representation $\ve A$ or of the matroid $M(\ve A)$.
 We answer this interesting question affirmatively by proving the following.

 \begin{proposition} Let $\veAm$ be a matrix over a field $\FF$ and $M=M(\ve A)$.
 Then $\csd(\ve A)=\csd(M)$ and $\dsd(\ve A)=\dsd(M)$. \end{proposition}

 \begin{proof} Observe that for every column vector $\ve v$ considered in \Cref{def:dsd-representable}, the matroid $M(\veAm \extcontr \vev)$ is a c$^*$-transformation of the matroid $M(\ve A)$.
 So, immediately, $\csd(M)\leq\csd(\ve A)$.